All posts

 A dashboard app might have:

-- One Resource:
+• One Resource: DashboardResource

 All three tools render DashboardResource, just with different data.
 The component handles the display variation; the tools handle the data variation.

 This keeps your resource component count manageable and your shared UI logic in one place.
+For a full breakdown of how MCP concepts map to app architecture, see MCP Concepts Explained.

 What’s Portable vs. What’s Host-Specific